jandelgado/rabtap/README.md

 RFC3339-Timestamp or a duration specification like `10m`.
 Consult the RabbitMQ documentation for more information on [streams](https://www.rabbitmq.com/streams.html).

 When `--idle-timeout=DURATION` is set, the subscribe command will terminate when no new messages were received in the given time period.
 Look for the description of the `--delay` option for the format of the `DURATION` parameter.

-The `--filter EXPR` allows flexible filtering of messages using an expression language.
-See [Filtering](#filtering-output) for details and examples.
+Refer to the `tap` command for a description of the `--filter=EXPR`, `--limit=NUM`, `--saveto=DIR` and `--format=FORMAT`  options.

 Examples:

-* `$ rabtap sub somequeue --format=json` - will consume messages from queue
-  `somequeue` and print out messages in JSON format.
-The Example assumes that `RABTAP_AMQPURI` environment variable is set, as the `--uri=AMQPURI` parameter is omitted.
+* `rabtap sub somequeue --format=json` - will consume messages from queue `somequeue` and print out messages in JSON format.
+The Example assumes that `RABTAP_AMQPURI` environment variable is set, as the `--uri=AMQPURI` parameter is omitted
-* `rabtap sub somequeue --limit=1 --reject --requeue` - consume one message from the queue `somequeue` and let the broker requeue the message.
+* `rabtap sub somequeue --limit=1 --reject --requeue` - consume one message from the queue `somequeue`, then exit, and let the broker requeue the message
-* `rabtap sub mystream --offset=first` - read all messages from stream `mystream`.
+* `rabtap sub mystream --offset=first` - read all messages from the stream `mystream`
-* `rabtap sub mystream --offset=50` - read messages from stream `mystream` starting with the 50th message.
+* `rabtap sub mystream --offset=50` - read messages from stream `mystream` starting with the 50th message
-* `rabtap sub mystream --offset=10m` - read messages from stream `mystream` which are aged 10 minutes or less.
+* `rabtap sub mystream --offset=10m` - read messages from stream `mystream` which are aged 10 minutes or less
-* `rabtap sub somequeue --idle-timeout=5s` - read messages from queue `somequeue` and exit when there is no new message received for 5 seconds.
+* `rabtap sub somequeue --idle-timeout=5s` - read messages from queue `somequeue` and exit when there is no new message received for 5 seconds

 #### Publish messages